-Welcome to the Doctoral Psychology Internship Program at Saint John’s Child and Family Development Center.
-(APA-Accredited since 1963)
+Welcome to the Doctoral Psychology Internship Program at Providence Saint John’s Child and Family Development Center

-The program was presented with an award from the American Psychological Association Board of Educational Affairs for “Distinguished Contributions for the Education and Training of Child and Adolescent Mental Health Psychologists” (2012)
+The program was presented with the award from the American Psychological Association Board of Educational Affairs for “Distinguished Contributions for the Education and Training of Child and Adolescent Mental Health Psychologists” (2012)

 The Training Setting

-Providence Saint John’s Child and Family Development Center (CFDC) is an APA-accredited site that provides training in clinical child and adolescent psychology in a multicultural community mental health setting.
+Providence Saint John’s Child and Family Development Center (CFDC) is an APA-Accredited site that provides training in clinical child and adolescent psychology in a multicultural community mental health setting.
 CFDC has been providing a comprehensive range of mental health, developmental and community outreach services to children and their families since 1962.
-The center is unique in that while it primarily functions as a community mental health center, it also is part of Saint John’s Health Center.
+The Center is unique in that while it primarily functions as a community mental health center, it is also part of Providence Saint John’s Health Center.
 As such, interns are provided with some opportunities to practice psychology in the medical setting as well.

 The Training Model

-The doctoral psychology internship is best described as fitting the Scholar-Practitioner model.
-Interns are encouraged to develop as “local clinical scientists," as described by Strickler and Trierweiler (1995)*.
+The internships is best described as fitting the Scholar-Practitioner model.
+Interns are encouraged to develop as “local clinical scientists”, as described by Strickler and Trierweiler (1995)*.
 Over the course of the training year, interns cultivate observational skills that allow them to determine whether evidence gathered through direct clinical interaction supports or contradicts the applicability of normative research findings to particular clinical cases.
 Interventions are then developed and modified accordingly.

 The Training Goals